BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Proposed Algorithm: BetaZero

-\paragraph{Prioritized action widening.} Planning in belief space explicitly handles state uncertainty but may incur computational overhead when performing belief updates, therefore we avoid trying all actions at every belief-state node.
-Action progressive widening has been used successfully in the context of continuous action spaces \cite{moerland2018a0c} and large discrete action spaces \cite{yee2016monte}. \citeauthor{mern2021improved} show that prioritizing actions can improve MCTS performance in large discrete action spaces and \citeauthor{browne2012survey} found action progressive widening to be effective in cases where favorable actions were tried first.

-In BetaZero, we use \cref{alg:betazero-action-pw} to select actions through progressive widening and use information from the learned policy network $P_\theta$ to sample new actions.
-This way, we can first focus the expansion on promising actions, then make the final selection based on PUCT.
-In the appendix, we perform an ablation to measure the effect of using the policy $P_\theta$ to prioritize actions when widening the tree.
+\paragraph{Prioritized action widening.} Planning in belief space explicitly handles state uncertainty but may incur computational overhead when performing belief updates, therefore we avoid trying all actions at every belief node.
+We apply \textit{action progressive widening} \citep{couetoux2011continuous} to limit action expansion, which has been used in the context of continuous action spaces \citep{moerland2018a0c} and large discrete action spaces \citep{yee2016monte}. \citet{browne2012survey} found action progressive widening to be effective in cases where favorable actions were tried first and \citet{mern2021improved} show that prioritizing actions can improve MCTS performance in large discrete action spaces.
+Therefore, BetaZero selects actions through progressive widening and uses information from the learned policy network to sample new actions $a \sim P_\theta(\tilde{b}, \cdot)$, line \ref{line:sample_action}, alg. \ref{alg:betazero-action-pw}.
+This way, we first focus the expansion on \textit{promising actions}, then make the final selection based on PUCT.\footnote{PUCT uses normalized $Q$-values from $0$ to $1$ ($\bar{Q}$) so $c$ can be problem independent \citep{schrittwieser2020mastering}.} In \cref{sec:experiments}, we perform an ablation to measure the effect of using the policy $P_\theta$ to prioritize actions when widening the tree.